RyuKaSa/MC_image_converter/README.md

 Please enter the output format (png, schem, setblock): setblock Enter the path to the image file: images/starter_image.png Enter the width (default is 16): 200
-Enter the starting coordinates (x, y, z) separated by commas (default is 0, 60, 0): 0, 60, 10600
-Do you want to send the commands via WebSocket (yes/no)? yes
+Enter the starting coordinates (x,y,z) separated by commas (default is 0,60,0): 0,60,10600 Do you want to send the commands via WebSocket (yes/no)? yes
 ```